AdaCore/spark2014/docs/ug/en/source/how_to_use_gnatprove_in_a_team.rst

     volatile` in SPARK (see SPARK RM 7.1.2), so that GNATprove takes into account possible concurrent changes in the object's value.

-  * Concurrent accesses to objects should be reviewed to ensure there are no unintended race conditions.
+  * Concurrent accesses to effectively volatile objects should be reviewed to ensure there are no unintended race conditions.

 * [SPARK_JUSTIFICATION]
   All justifications of check messages should be reviewed (see :ref:`Justifying